North Wales Divorce

 - Finalize the divorce.
 Once an agreement is reached, it is filed with the court, and the judge will grant a final decree of divorce.

-Lawyers Rubin, Glickman, Steinberg & Gifford Skillfully Address Clients’ Needs Throughout the Divorce Process in North Wales, PA
+Lawyers Rubin, Glickman, Steinberg & Gifford Skillfully Address Clients’ Needs Throughout the Divorce Process

 In general, before you can legally obtain a divorce in Pennsylvania, certain waiting periods will apply even if both spouses consent to the divorce.
 Our lawyers are dedicated to helping smooth the divorce process for all parties involved and will take all steps necessary to make sure your rights are protected going forward.
 At Rubin, Glickman, Steinberg & Gifford P.C., we are a comprehensive family law firm and will provide you with all of the help you need to both navigate the divorce process and move on with your life afterward.